As in, things that are not too hard or soft or hot or cold or big or small, but Just Right. My favourites are, in random

-Rab Vital wind jacket: So light, but it really blocks the wind chill.
-Tight fitting hood with a little peak to protect your head and ears from cold wind.
+Rab Kinetic rain jacket: So light and stretchy, but it really blocks the wind and rain.
+Tight fitting hood with a little peak to protect your head and ears.
 Packs down small, fits well and comes in good colours.
-Not too expensive either.
-I take it for cold mornings and cool evenings, with a poncho for the rain.
-Edit: Next time I will be taking my new Rab Kinetic jacket, also very light and waterproof, but much more expensive – even in the sales.
+I wear it on cold mornings and cool evenings, with a poncho on top in heavy rain.
+I can also recommend the Rab Vital wind jacket, very light and windproof, but much cheaper.

 Arrival bag: My arrival bag is a packable Decathlon messenger bag, very light, with zip top, large zipped pocket on the front and mesh pockets on the side for water bottles, umbrellas etc. On my recent camino I fine tuned the arrival bag concept by putting my toiletry essentials in the zipped pocket, meaning I don’t need my hanging toiletries bag anymore.
 In the evening I pack my towel, clean underwear, top and skirt/trousers/dress into the main bag, with my brush, shampoo, deo, toothpaste and toothbrush in the smaller zipped pocket.
 The bag is the last thing to go into my pack in the morning after I have brushed my teeth, and the first thing to come out again, so I can go straight into the shower.
 I put my crossbody bag with my valuables in there for safe keeping as well.
 After showering and changing, I put my dirty clothes (wrapped in the towel) into the bag to go and do the laundry, and then carry the wet clothes out to dry.
 Then – you guessed it – I go and fetch my clothes again and pack towel, undies, socks, top etc ready for the next day.
 Brilliantly practical, and the bag is also great for on the plane on the way there and back.
 Other bags with two separate and preferably zippable compartments will work just as well, so find your own favourite.